Rhythm-n-Rodents/dlc/README.md

 ***Scripts*** should be installed on compute server, which will be called via RPC (remote procedure call).
 See https://github.com/USArhythms/pipeline for file transfer and trigger for RPC.

 This is work in progress.
 If you have additional scripts that may be useful in processing (automatic calculations, file transfer, etc), and wish to share with U19 consortium, please contact: drinehart@ucsd.edu.

+Note: This script requires a 'settings' folder with 2 files containing settings: dlc_setting.py (parameters for DeepLabCut) and settings.py (parameters for acquisition computers)
+N.B.
+Script also requires installation of DeepLabCut for analysis

 ## Post-acquisition server (linux):